bobbicodes/menu/README.md

 A quick search for UHD 4k capable boards with HDMI found me this for the modest price of $13.50: https://www.aliexpress.us/item/3256802965790134.html

+It would go into a 3d-printed enclosure with custom buttons on it for controlling the display like pause/resume, advance slide (so if a customer is interested in a product, it will stay on the screen to avoid having to wait for the slideshow over again).
+The most important part will be making a system for updating it by connecting it to a PC ad flashing it with the newly generated images.

 ## Development

 You'll likely want to change the name from `shadow-reagent` to whatever your project is called.
 Here's where you need to do that: